Robert Atkinson Gibson: Family

-Rev. Gibson married Susan Baldwin Stuart on November 12, 1872.
-They had two sons (Rev. Alexander Stuart Gibson and Rev. Churchill J. Gibson) and three daughters (Lucy and Mary did not marry, but Frances married missionary Rev. Edmund Lee Woodward).
+Gibson married Susan Baldwin Stuart on November 12, 1872.
+They had two sons (the Rev. Alexander Stuart Gibson and the Rev. Churchill J. Gibson) and three daughters (Lucy and Mary did not marry, but Frances married missionary the Rev. Edmund Lee Woodward).

 Death and legacy

 Bishop Gibson died in Richmond and is buried at Hollywood Cemetery.

-The altar in the diocese's open-air Cathedral Shrine of the Transfiguration at Shrine Mont, built by Rev. Woodward after his retirement with the assistance of two local men, is dedicated in his memory, and a cottage named after him.
+The altar in the diocese's open-air Cathedral Shrine of the Transfiguration at Shrine Mont, built by Woodward after his retirement with the assistance of two local men, is dedicated in his memory, and a cottage named after him.
 The Gibson Memorial Chapel at the Blue Ridge School (which opened in 1910 as the Blue Ridge Industrial School) was built in 1929, named in his honor, and in 1993 was listed on the National Register of Historic Places.
 Bishop Gibson's likeness also flanks that of George Washington in the stained glass window of Grace Church in The Plains, Virginia.